 Character and Fitness Representation in New York

-Experienced Assistance with Bar Admission Matters
+Experienced Assistance with NY Bar Application Matters

 Becoming an attorney is a lengthy, complicated process.
 Not only must prospective lawyers complete law school and pass the bar examination — admission into the state bar involves additional procedures.
 One component of bar admission is an evaluation of an applicant’s “character and fitness.”